methodistsmab/DrugComboRanker/README.md

 pathways and cross talks among the pathways.
 It is expected that drug combinations can reduce drug resistance and improve patients’ outcomes.
-In clinical practice, the ideal and feasible drug combinations are combinations of existing Food and Drug Administrationapproved drugs or bioactive compounds that are already used on patients or have entered clinical trials and passed safety tests.
+In clinical practice, the ideal and feasible drug combinations are combinations of existing Food and Drug Administration approved drugs or bioactive compounds that are already used on patients or have entered clinical trials and passed safety tests.
 These drug combinations could directly be used on patients with